-Audit Committee Members: Primary Responsibilities: Donna R. Ecton, Chair $^{(1)}{}^{(3)}$ Frank M. Muller, Jr. $^{(2)}{}^{(3)}$ Peter K. Shea $^{(2)}{}^{(3)}$ > Appoints, compensates, oversees and evaluates the performance of the independent auditors, includir approval of all services to be performed by and the independence of the independent auditor.
-Meetings in 2023: 4 Reviews with management, our internal auditors and independent auditors the adequacy, quality an integrity of the Partnership's internal controls, the fair presentation and accuracy of the Partnership financial statements and disclosures, audit reports and management's responses thereto, and t Partnership's critical accounting policies and practices.
-Oversees and evaluates the performance, responsibilities, engagement plan, budget and staffing of the internal audit function including its senior audit executive.
-Establishes procedures for and oversees handling of complaints regarding accounting, intern accounting controls or auditing matters and the confidential submission of concerns regarding questionab accounting or auditing matters.
-Monitors and periodically reviews the Partnership's compliance with applicable laws, major litigatic regulatory compliance, risk management, insurance coverage and any policies, practices or mitigati activities relating thereto.
-Reviews and discusses with management potential significant risks to the Partnership and rimitigation efforts.
-Reviews the Partnership's information technology systems and associated risks and controls relating business continuity, data privacy and cybersecurity, and contingency plans in the event of a failure of su systems.
-Assists the Board in its oversight of the governance portions of the Partnership's ESG initiative including the Partnership's governance practices and reputation, Code of Ethics and Business Conduct, an bribery and anti-corruption programs and of the overall risks relating to such ESG initiatives.
-Reviews and discusses with management and Grant Thornton LLP, our independent register accounting firm ("Grant Thornton"), the audited financial statements contained in this Annual Report of Form 10-K. Received written disclosures and the letter from Grant Thornton required by applicable requirements the Public Company Accounting Oversight Board.
-1) Audit Committee Financial Expert 2) Financially Literate 3) Independent, Non-Employee Director ➤ Based on the reviews and discussions referred to above, recommended to the Board that the audit financial statements be included in this Annual Report on Form 10-K, for filing with the SEC.
+Audit Committee Members: Primary Responsibilities: Donna R. Ecton, Chair $^{(1)}{}^{(3)}$ Frank M. Muller, Jr. $^{(2)}{}^{(3)}$ Peter K. Shea $^{(2)}{}^{(3)}$ \triangleright Appoints, compensates, oversees and evaluates the performance of the independent auditors, including approval of all services to be performed by and the independence of the independent auditor.
+Meetings in 2023: 4 \triangleright Reviews with management, our internal auditors and independent auditors the adequacy, quality and integrity of the Partnership's internal controls, the fair presentation and accuracy of the Partnership's financial statements and disclosures, audit reports and management's responses thereto, and the Partnership's critical accounting policies and practices.
+Oversees and evaluates the performance, responsibilities, engagement plan, budget and staffing of the internal audit function including its senior audit executive. \succ Establishes procedures for and oversees handling of complaints regarding accounting, internal accounting controls or auditing matters and the confidential submission of concerns regarding questionable accounting or auditing matters. ➢ Monitors and periodically reviews the Partnership's compliance with applicable laws, major litigation, regulatory compliance, risk management, insurance coverage and any policies, practices or mitigation activities relating thereto. ➢ Reviews and discusses with management potential significant risks to the Partnership and risk mitigation efforts. \triangleright Reviews the Partnership's information technology systems and associated risks and controls relating to business continuity, data privacy and cybersecurity, and contingency plans in the event of a failure of such systems.
+Solution Assists the Board in its oversight of the governance portions of the Partnership's ESG initiatives including the Partnership's governance practices and reputation, Code of Ethics and Business Conduct, anti-bribery and anti-corruption programs and of the overall risks relating to such ESG initiatives. ➤ Reviews and discusses with management and Grant Thornton LLP, our independent registered accounting firm ("Grant Thornton"), the audited financial statements contained in this Annual Report on Form 10-K. ➢ Received written disclosures and the letter from Grant Thornton required by applicable requirements of the Public Company Accounting Oversight Board.
+(1) Audit Committee Financial Expert (2) Financially Literate (3) Independent, Non-Employee Director ➢ Based on the reviews and discussions referred to above, recommended to the Board that the audited financial statements be included in this Annual Report on Form 10-K, for filing with the SEC.